adamforprovo/campaign-website/src/content/issues.md

 ![](../assets/photos/downtown.webp)

-To keep Provo thriving for years to come, we need to build a resilient economy and plan for the future.
+To keep Provo thriving for years to come, we need to build a resilient economy.

 **Right now, our budget is showing signs of stress.** Sales tax revenue — our largest source of general fund income — has been falling for the past four years.
 At the same time, infrastructure costs are rising due to increasing labor and material prices.